prjseal/Clean/README.md

-# Clean Starter Kit for Umbraco 13
+# Clean Starter Kit for Umbraco 13 and 15

+## version 4.1.0 is for Umbraco 13 (Long Term Support)

+## version 5.0.0 is for Umbraco 15 (Standard Term Support)

 If you want the older versions you need to go to the ones lower than version 4.0.0